pyeventsourcing/eventsourcing/README.md

 datastore.setup_tables()
 ```

-Ultimately, we want to retrieve whole entities, rather than merely a sequence of events.
+We want to retrieve whole entities, rather than merely a sequence of events.
 So let's
 define an event sourced repository for the example entity class, since it is common to retrieve
 entities from a repository.